hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - The alias definition is visible only within that scope.
 - Outside the scope only the defined alias is visible.
 - Opaque type aliases are compiled away and have no runtime overhead.
-- In Scala 2 one could extend _Anyval_ in order to avoid boxing (which didn't work well in some cases).
+- In Scala 2 one could use [Value Classes](https://docs.scala-lang.org/overviews/core/value-classes.html) to avoid boxing.
+(Many limitations!)

 ---